 For accented letters in Latin-alphabet languages, use the

-accented keys from your keyboard.
+accented keys or keystroke combinations from your keyboard as

-they are probably available using the
+UK keyboards), they are probably

-AltGr key or some other control key
+available using the AltGr key or some

-operating system.
+came with your operating system.

 computer’s or editor’s character map to pick them from a